This post explains how to troubleshoot communication between the router (Mikrotik example) and Radius.

 and check the CLI console output.

-If you don’t see any debug messages when customer tries to connect to Mikrotik Router, it means that your router cannot send packets and connect to Radius server at all.
-It means that you have to verify networking, routing and NAT settings of the network.
+If you don’t see any debug messages when a customer tries to connect to Mikrotik Router, it means that your router cannot send packets and connect to the Radius server at all.
+It means that you have to verify the networking, routing, and NAT settings of the network.

 On Mikrotik Router there is also availability to run extended debug to see what exactly router is sending to Radius server: